Variational-Adiabatic Quantum Solver for Systems of Linear Equations with Warm Starts: The heat flow equation

-In general, the two figures of merit may exhibit varying degrees of correlation depending on the spectrum of $H(1)$.

-Before looking into the actual results of the simulations, let us briefly consider the effect of our parametrization choice on the quality of the solutions: Fig.~\ref{fig:somma_vs_constant} shows the infidelity $\mathcal{I}$ plotted against $n$ for the solutions with a point source $\mathbf{b}=\mathbf{e}_1$ obtained using $T=10$ and $100$ evenly spaced adiabatic steps and $T=10$ dynamic steps as given by Eq.~\eqref{eq:s_from_v}.
-The benefits of a problem-dependent step size can be clearly seen at $n>4$, where it dramatically improves the quality of the solution, even in this simple example with minimal circuit depth $d=1$.

-Nevertheless, the quality is still unsatisfactory at higher $n$, even when using the dynamic step.
-This is explained by the number of variational parameters $n_p=n(d+1)$ encoding the solution in the quantum circuit: in general, the state of $n$ qubits with only real gates acting on them is described by $N_p=2^n-1$ real numbers, far exceeding the expressibility of the ansatz.
-Fig.~\ref{fig:infidelity_with_depth} shows how increasing $d$ improves the quality of the solutions found for $n\leq 6$.

-The effect of the dynamic adiabatic step is also evident if we look at the solution explicitly: Fig.~\ref{fig:example_solution} shows the vector components $x_i$ of $\ket{x}$ and $\ket{x(1)}$ computed by two runs with $T=100$, one with a fixed $\delta s=1/T$ and the other using Eq.~\eqref{eq:s_from_v}, for $n=4$ and circuit depth $d=2$.
-Again, the dynamic solution is noticeably closer to the exact one, although its overall quality is not excellent.
-For this result, the infidelity is $\mathcal{I}\approx 0.01$, but the accuracy is quite high ($\mathcal{A}\approx 0.9996$), signaling that the difference between $\ket{x}$ and $\ket{x(1)}$ does not translate to an appreciable difference after applying $A$.
-This is an example of how the condition number of $A$ ($\kappa\approx 135$ in this case) may decouple the two quality measures of a solution.

-With these general observations in mind, let us now move on to the next physical model and consider a homogeneous medium with impurities.
-Recall that in this case $\lambda_i=1+\zeta_i$, where $\zeta_i$ is a normally distributed random variable with standard deviation $\sigma=0.2$, and the matrix $A$ is computed from $\lambda_i$ using Eq.~\eqref{eq:heat_matrix}.
-We used $T=50$ in all our calculations, after a number of tests with $T=10,100$ showed no significant differences, and performed each run with $10$ different seeds in order to average the noise.
-From now on, the circuit depth will be understood to be $d=2$ unless otherwise specified.
+and hence exponentially with the number of qubits $n$, as shown in Fig.~\ref{fig:4}~(b) at the beginning of this section.
+However, in the spirit of a more physically informed test, we added impurities to the homogeneous medium by letting $\lambda_i=\lambda_0+\zeta_i$, where $\zeta_i$ is a normally distributed random variable with standard deviation $\sigma=0.2$.
+The matrix $A$ is again computed from $\lambda_i$ using Eq.~\eqref{eq:heat_matrix}.

+We used the adiabatic method with Hessian analysis and a maximum number of steps $T=50$ in all our calculations, after a number of tests with $T=10,100$ showed no significant differences, and performed each run with $10$ different seeds in order to average the noise.
+We will again consider qubit numbers up to $n=10$, but the circuit depth will be kept fixed at $d=2$ unless otherwise specified.